thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 ## Displaying Todo items

 1. In `this.state`, add an array `todos`
-2. Intialise it with some dummy value for now.
+2. Initialise it with some dummy value for now.
 A todo should be an object with a `name` and `isDone` property.

 ```javascript
 class Todolist extends React.Component {